Flyleaf (band): Christianity

 Lead vocalist Lacey Sturm is a Christian.
 While faith has influenced the band's music, Sturm said that she does not believe that necessarily makes Flyleaf strictly a Christian band.
 The band says they are Christians who play in a rock band, and their faith is heard within their music.
-"We all share the same faith."

 In November 2006, Flyleaf performed a free concert at Los Angeles Pierce College for a Christian group called The Revolt, which was a three-day event.
 The band performed a half-hour set Thursday night.
-It was The Revolt's opening night at Pierce College and the first time the campus has been used as an outdoor music venue.
+It was The Revolt's opening night at Pierce College and the first time the campus had been used as an outdoor music venue.

 In a May 2010 interview, Sturm was asked how it felt to be in a Christian rock band and play in Las Vegas: Well, you know what?
 I don't know what you mean by a "Christian rock band."
 It's hard to say that because people all have a different definition of what that means.
 If it means that we're Christians, then yeah, we're Christians, but if a plumber's a Christian, does that make him a "Christian plumber?"
 I mean we're not playing for Christians.
 We're just playing honestly and that's going to come out.

-Former lead vocalist May has felt the band's fans believe she's "not Christian enough" despite professing to be a Christian.
-She also hopes that people do not discount the band by using the "Christian" label.
-But despite all this, they're still considered a Christian band in rock world.
+Shortly after joining the band, former lead vocalist May stated that she felt that some of the band's fans believed she was "not Christian enough" compared to Sturm, despite professing to be a Christian.

-Although the band relies on themes transcending many faiths and ways of life, they insist being a Christian will always be a part of them and influence their writing.
+Although the band explores themes transcending many faiths and ways of life, they insist being a Christian will always be a part of them and influence their writing.